Azaanahmadsiddiqui/TODOS/README.md

-"# todos"
-this is cli based todos.
+This is cli based todos.